nash-meg/project418-518/README.md

 https://www.census.gov/programs-surveys/acs/guidance/handbooks/general.html

 **still working to understand the R package.
 I think it'll be super useful data it's just massive so once we get this hurdle the rest of the reporting/analysis should be straighforward

+This Repository could help with the tidycensus package. https://github.com/walkerke/umich-workshop